colinpaicemq/SMFFormatter/README.md

 1. "All TCB on CP     "  the description of the field.
 1. PRINT when to print.
 This is statement that goes in an if (,,,) statement for example NOPRINT comes out as if(0) {} PRINT comes out as if(1) {}
 creates in the output file
+      All TCB on CP       : 0.770000

 xi(subtype    ,2,%     ,"SMF subtype", PRINT);
  1. xi format this as an integer
  1. subtype variable name
- 1. 2  two bytes
+ 1. 2  two bytes.
+This field can be 1,2,4,8
- 1. % default formatting ( you can specify a printf style formatting instead
+ 1. % default formatting ( you can specify a printf style formatting instead) %nz says only print if it is non zero
  1. "SMF subtype" the description of the field.
 This goes in the report
  1. NOPRINT  when to print.
 This is statement that goes in an if (,,,) statement for example NOPRINT comes out as if(0) {} PRINT comes out as if(1) {}
 creates in the output file